austinygarrett/ses-interview-project/README.md

       ├── tsconfig.spec.json
       ├── tsconfig.app.json
       └── package.json

 ## Backend
-Backend is a REST API developed in Python3 utilizing Flask API
+Backend is a REST API developed in Python3 utilizing Flask API.
+Default port for server is port 5000.
+You can change the DB URL in `./backend/.env` file
 ### Setup
 1. Install Python3 and check version
     ```